 The apostle Paul even identified himself as a slave of the Lord Jesus Christ, which he too considered to be an honor.
-Romans 1:1- Paul, a servant of Jesus Christ, called to be an apostle and set apart for the gospel of God,
+Romans 1:1- Paul, a servant of Jesus Christ, called to be an apostle and set apart for the Gospel of Jesus Christ.

 Being a friend of God implies faith in God and intimacy with God that is available even today to you and I through a personal relationship with Jesus Christ.

 Intimacy is the experience of really knowing and being known by another person.
 The heart of our intimacy with God comes through “faith” and “trust” in Him and His Word.

 As God calls Moses, and Abraham His “friend”, so does Jesus call His disciples “friend”.

 To become a friend of Jesus starts with a love for God through Christ Jesus.
 Only love can produce love in return.